sithulaka/LTC_Timecode_Generator/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License and this project is provided as-is for educational and professional use.
+Please ensure compliance with local broadcast standards and regulations when using generated timecode in professional environments. - see the [LICENSE](LICENSE) file for details.

 ## 🌐 Connect with me